warroyo/flux-tmc-multitenant/README.md

 # Flux TMC Multi-tenant

-This repo serves as a starting point for managing multi-tenant clusters using Flux and TMC.
+This repo serves as a starting point for managing multi-tenant clusters using Flux and TMC.In this case what we mean by multi-tenant is that different teams can share a K8s cluster and have access to self service namespaces in that cluster but not be able to touch other teams namespaces in the same cluster.
+This does not get into network policy for locking down namepsace networking, that is out of scope.